 A bachelor's degree in marketing equips students with the necessary marketing, business, and technology skills that can help them qualify for jobs in a wide range of industries.
 Many bachelor's degree programs also require students to take internships and participate in marketing projects in different business setups.
 In 2019, 88.6% of degrees awarded to marketing students were bachelor's degrees, and 75.3% of marketing professionals in the workforce held a bachelor's degree (DataUSA, n.d.).

 Marketing majors take up subjects on management, business administration, accounting and finance, and market research, among others.
 With the emphasis on digital marketing, some programs have also included courses in social media marketing, ecommerce, and search engine optimization.
+A degree in business marketing helps prepare students for a wide variety of occupations that are vital to every industry.
+It is also good to note that there are many quality yet affordable online bachelor degree programs marketing offerings.
+So, if you prefer to have some work-life-study balance, this can be a good option for you.

 Entry-level jobs: Communication specialist, marketing specialist, social media coordinator, and marketing analyst